DBMS-org/DBMS/DESCRIPTIVE_USE_CASES.md

 - Secondary: System

 **Preconditions**:
-- User must be logged in with valid session
+- User must be logged in with active session
-- User must have valid JWT token
+- User must be authenticated

 **Postconditions**:
 - User session is terminated
-- JWT token is invalidated on client side
+- User authentication is invalidated
 - User is redirected to login page
 - Logout event is logged
 - User cannot access protected resources without re-authentication